The Philosophy of Freedom: The Reality of Freedom

 Steiner begins the second part of the book by emphasizing the role of self-awareness in objective thinking.
 Here he modifies the usual description of inner and outer experience by pointing out that our feelings, for example, are given to us as naively as outer perceptions.
 Both of these, feelings and perceptions, tell about objects we are interested in: the one about ourselves, the other about the world.
 Both require the help of thinking to penetrate the reasons that they arise, to comprehend their inner message.
 The same is true of our will.
 Whereas our feelings tell how the world affects us, our will tells how we would affect the world.
 Neither attains to true objectivity, for both mix the world's existence and our inner life in an unclear way.
-Steiner emphasizes that we experience our feelings and will - and our perceptions as well – as being more essentially part of us than our thinking; the former are more basic, more natural.
+Steiner emphasizes that we experience our feelings and will - and our perceptions as well – as being more essentially part of us than our thinking; the former are more basic, and more natural.
 He celebrates this gift of natural, direct experience, but points out that this experience is still dualistic in the sense that it only encompasses one side of the world.

 With regard to freedom of the will, Steiner observes that a key question is how the will to action arises in the first place.
-Steiner describes to begin with two sources for human action: on the one hand, the driving forces springing from our natural being, from our instincts, feelings, and thoughts insofar as these are determined by our character - and on the other hand, various kinds of external motives we may adopt, including the dictates of abstract ethical or moral codes.
+Steiner describes, to begin with, two sources for human action: on the one hand, the driving forces springing from our natural being, from our instincts, feelings, and thoughts insofar as these are determined by our character - and on the other hand, various kinds of external motives we may adopt, including the dictates of abstract ethical or moral codes.
 In this way, both nature and culture bring forces to bear on our will and soul life.
 Overcoming these two elements, neither of which is individualized, we can achieve genuinely individualized intuitions that speak to the particular situation at hand.
-By overcoming a slavish or automatic response to the dictates of both our 'lower' drives and conventional morality, and by orchestrating a meeting place of objective and subjective elements of experience, we find the freedom to choose how to think and act (Wilson Ch.
+By overcoming a slavish or automatic response to the dictates of both our 'lower' drives and conventional morality, and by orchestrating a meeting place of objective and subjective elements of experience, we find the freedom to choose how to think and act (Steiner [Wilson translation] Ch.
 9).

 Freedom for Steiner does not consist in acting out everything subjective within us, but in acting out of love, thoughtfully and creatively.
-In this way we can love our own actions, which are unique and individual to us, rather than stemming from obedience to external moral codes or compulsive physical drives.
+In this way, we can love our own actions, which are unique and individual to us, rather than stemming from obedience to external moral codes or compulsive physical drives.
 Both of the latter constitute limitations on freedom: